apapenheim/apapenheim.github.io/_trc/canada2019.md

 > Let's stop Scheer together. **Vote Liberal.**

-A clear attempt to cannibalize the Green and NDP vote becomes even more explicit in the second.
+A clear attempt to poach the Green and NDP vote becomes even more explicit in the second.
 It opens on a blue duotone of Scheer and Harper yukking it up together and makes clear the state of play:

 > Conservatives could win this election.